 There are still 7 days until Moving Day and things can get chaotic around the house.
 To keep chaos at bay, stick to the moving timeline.

-- To confirm everything is going according to plan, call your moving company and they will park their truck in front your house on the scheduled day and time.
+- To confirm everything is going according to plan, call your moving company and they will park their truck in front of your house on the scheduled day and time.

 - You should be able to assess your packing progress.
 By that point, most of your belongings should be packed.
 Although you still have 6 days to pack everything up, the bulk of the job should be completed.
 You may need to ask for help if you don’t see the end of this packing marathon.

 - Pay attention to large furniture pieces in your home.
 What are you going to do with them?
-You should keep in mind that long distance moving can cost you more than the furniture is worth.
-You can still disassemble furniture, such as a dresser, bed or desk.
+You should keep in mind that long-distance moving can cost you more than the furniture is worth.
+You can still disassemble furniture, such as a dresser, bed, or desk.

 - You should start to use up your food supplies about a week before Moving Day.
 Don’t buy more food than you can consume until the day comes.

 - Your fridge should be defrosted at least two days in advance of the mover’s arrival.
 It should be cleaned and dried for at least 24hrs.